About MJF: Committed to Fairness.

 In 2015, we became the Maine Justice Foundation.
 Our goals remain consistent: we are committed to helping those desperate for civil legal aid in Maine.

 The Maine Justice Foundation funds civil legal aid in Maine so that everyone has access to the justice system.
 We make grants to civil legal aid programs throughout Maine and the more than 19,000 clients they serve each year.
-These include, but are not limited to, the following: The University of Maine School of Law Cumberland Legal Aid Clinic; Immigrant Legal Advocacy Project; Legal Services for the Elderly; Maine Equal Justice Partners; Pine Tree Legal Assistance; and Volunteer Lawyers Project.
+These include, but are not limited to, the following: The University of Maine School of Law Cumberland Legal Aid Clinic; Immigrant Legal Advocacy Project; Legal Services for Maine Elders; Maine Equal Justice; Pine Tree Legal Assistance; and Volunteer Lawyers Project.
 The Foundation supports other law-related program initiatives, education and services.

 Civil cases can be complex and are often life-changing.
 On any given day, in every pocket of Maine, low-income people are facing civil issues including the following: